This trip is grounded in a desire to learn more about the Vietnam War, and America’s involvement across Vietnam, Laos, and Cambodia.

 Wednesday, December 31

-Drive to visit the “Killing Fields” of Choeng Ek (15 km south of Phnom Penh).
-Between 1975 and 1978 about 17,000 men, women, children and infants (including nine westerners) were detained and tortured at the S-21 prison and transported to extermination camp of Choeng Ek
+• We visit the “Killing Fields” of Choeng Ek (15 km south of Phnom Penh).
+Between 1975 and 1978 about 17,000 men, women, children and infants (including nine westerners) were detained and tortured at the S-21 prison and transported to extermination camp of Choeng Ek.

-Then Visit Russian Market (Toul Tumpong Market), which has gained cheap clothing, a large selection of Buddha images and wood carvings, betel-nut boxes, silk, silver jewelry, and classic music instruments.
+• We visit Russian Market (Toul Tumpong Market), which has Buddha images and wood carvings, betel-nut boxes, silk, silver jewelry, and classic music instruments.
+It’s overwhelming and touristy and we only stay for a minute.

 Day 11